Tools and Strategies

 Education classroom rows of desk chairs

-In 2023, the White House released the U.S. National Strategy to Combat Antisemitism.
-It outlines a whole-of-society approach to combating antisemitism.
 We all have a role to play in confronting and countering antisemitism early and aggressively, whenever and wherever it emerges.

-Outlined below are ADL’s recommendations of best practices to guide education professionals, State Education Departments and school administrators in their work to counter antisemitism in their K-12 schools.
+Outlined below are ADL’s recommendations of best practices to guide state education departments, education professionals, and school administrators in their work to counter antisemitism in their K-12 schools.

 1. Clearly define antisemitism and ensure consistent application.

-Antisemitism is a complex and nuanced form of oppression that is often not well understood.
+Antisemitism is a complex and nuanced form of discrimination that is often not well understood.
 This is in large part because antisemitism is more than just a form of religious hatred.
 It can take the form of:

 • Anti-Zionist[1] harassment or discrimination, such as excluding Jewish students from school activities based on their actual or perceived historic, cultural, religious, and/or ethnic identification with Israel.

-2. Educate students, teachers and community members about antisemitism, and ensure robust holocaust education in school.
+2. Educate students, teachers and community members about antisemitism and ensure robust Holocaust education in school.

 Schools should take similar steps to ensure that Holocaust and genocide education are covered in the classroom.
 Holocaust and genocide education is an effective, proven lever to combat antisemitism in society; and yet, unfortunately, the Holocaust is still not universally addressed in K-12 curricula.
 It is therefore not surprising that recent surveys have found an alarming lack of knowledge about the Holocaust among younger generations.
 This is deeply concerning, as the latest research from ADL’s Center for Antisemitism Research (CAR) suggests a direct relationship between deficiencies in Holocaust education and an increase in prejudicial, antisemitic beliefs.

 Fortunately, there is broad public support for expanding Holocaust education: A 2023 ADL survey revealed that more than 90 percent of Americans believe high school students should learn about the Holocaust, with 87 percent agreeing that high school students should learn about antisemitism throughout history and in the present.
-At the same time, a recent ADL poll looking at antisemitic attitudes in America found that respondents whose schools taught specifically about the Holocaust harbored the least antisemitic prejudice, compared to those who learned about the Holocaust elsewhere.
+At the same time, an ADL poll looking at antisemitic attitudes in America found that respondents whose schools taught specifically about the Holocaust harbored the least antisemitic prejudice, compared to those who learned about the Holocaust elsewhere.

 We urge school districts to: